ethereum/remix-plugin/readme.md

 }
 ```

-- `type`: Readonly name of the module.
+- `name`: Readonly name of the module.
 - `events`: A node.js `EventEmitter` based on this [library](https://www.npmjs.com/package/events).
 The `ApiEventEmitter` is an helper to get the name and types of the events.
 - `private compiler`: This is your implementation of the module.
 - `lastCompilationResult`: This method can be called by other modules and plugins.